Academic studies about Wikipedia: Power plays

 Due to lack of space, the study detailed only the first 4 types of power plays that were exercised by merely interpreting policy.
 A fifth power play category was analyzed; it consisted of blatant violations of policy that were forgiven because the contributor was valued for his or her contributions despite his lack of respect for rules.

 Article scope

 The study considers that Wikipedia's policies are ambiguous on scoping issues.
 The following vignette is used to illustrate the claim:

 The study gives the following interpretation for the heated debate:

 Prior consensus

 The study remarks that in Wikipedia consensus is never final, and what constitutes consensus can change at any time.
 The study finds that this temporal ambiguity is fertile ground for power plays, and places the generational struggle over consensus in larger picture of the struggle for article ownership:

 The study uses the following discussion snippet to illustrate this continuous struggle:

 Power of interpretation

 A vignette illustrated how administrators overrode consensus and deleted personal accounts of users/patients with an anonymized illness (named Frupism in the study).
-The administrator's intervention happened as the article was being nominated to become as a featured article.
+The administrator's intervention happened as the article was being nominated to become a featured article.